-Since the open office layout was first introduced to the United States in the 1950's, it's been widespread.
+Since the open office layout was first introduced to the United States in the 1950s, it's become more widespread.
 Now, 70% of American workers spend their workdays in open offices.

-The advantages and disadvantages of this type of layout are evenly matched.
+The advantages and disadvantages of the open office layout are evenly matched.
 Neither tips the scale in one direction or another.
 This is why you need to understand these traits and how they fit with your company's culture and needs.

 Whether you're completely redesigning an interior fit-out or you're just thinking about rearranging some furniture, an open working space can dramatically change the way your company works.
 Keep reading to find out how.

-Before we can start talking pros and cons, we want to make sure we're all on the same page.
+Before we can start talking pros and cons, let's make sure we're on the same page.
 The definition of an open office is simple: a workspace without enclosed rooms or spaces.

 The open office has been imagined and executed in many ways, including: